 "These things can turn on the smallest of margins and it just goes to show that your vote does matter.
-It’s important that you get out and vote and to make your voice heard.”
+You must get out and vote and make your voice heard.”

 Q: What did you think of Trump’s acceptance speech?

 “We saw a different side to Trump in his acceptance speech, which was a departure from the aggressive rhetoric of his campaign.
 In a sense, then, I am quite heartened by his call for unity, his promise to be a ‘President for all Americans’ and his pledge that government should serve the people.”

 "I hope that’s the way it pans out.
 He was almost humble in contrast to the arrogant, strutting cock-style figure we saw on the stump.”